 Over the last few years I have held a well-attended series of one-day tasting and appreciation classes in London and in Brighton.
-More than a hundred people have so far completed the course, some of them going on to take part in the three day Savantes events which have been held in London, Italy, Spain and Australia.
+More than a hundred people have so far completed the course, some of them going on to take part in the three day Savantes events which have been held in London, Italy, Spain, America and Australia.

 I keep the classes fairly small so that everyone can join in, numbers vary from four to eight.
 The course usually starts at 10.00am and finishes around 4.30-5.00pm.
-The fee for the course, which includes a light lunch and 15/16 tasting oils from around the world, is £185.00.
+The fee for the course, which includes a light lunch and around 14 tasting oils from around the world, is £185.00.
 There is no VAT.

 The classes covers the following topics but there is provision for specific items to be included on request:

 - How to taste

 - Why taste and what to look for?

 - Faulty oils and how to recognise them

 - Concept of style in olive oil

 - Importance of varieties, cultivation and harvest time

 - Olive oil in the shop and the home